eurosamiSamira/dfe_project/README.md

 ![image](https://user-images.githubusercontent.com/81493790/157868745-ee79dade-f185-4822-859a-b0e278808420.png)

-[Epic 2: Phase 2 development\
+Epic 2: Phase 2 development\
-]{.underline}To fix any bugs and work on the interface and add users functionality.
+To fix any bugs and work on the interface and add users functionality.

 User stories sprint 2: